SinistaRNG/ratherbedead.rip/README.md

 ### Nice to haves:
 - [ ] Additional features on the website
 - [ ] Hosted Discord bot
-- [ ] Smalled scaled background images for smaller resolutions
+- [ ] Scaled background images for smaller resolutions
 - [ ] Creating own assets for media buttons